 Presumably this was established by 1930 as Tilley's makes no mention of anything here until that year.
 Listed then, and always, as 'John Hill Hop Growers' Provider' it was always known as The String Works and provided employment for many in the town.

+With the string manufactory established in the old drying house the open space next door provided additional space for a warehouse.
 To this end a WW1 redundant seaplane hangar was bought and brought to Ledbury by train (comment by John Churchill in the Old Ledbury Facebook Group).

 The building later housed a carpet shop then a second hand store, as in the image here, before being replaced as 'Sears House' today.